 Actor/musician Madeleine Sami won international acclaim starring in two Toa Fraser plays: 1998's Bare and solo show No 2.
 Aged 18, she debuted on screen on Shortland Street and Pio.
-Following Insiders Guide to Happiness, she was the romantic interest in Sione's Wedding.
-Sami went on to win an NZ acting award for her show Super City, in which she plays multiple characters, from a gym instructor to an Iranian immigrant.
+Following Insiders Guide to Happiness, she played Oscar Kightley's romantic interest in Sione's Wedding.
+Sami went on to win an NZ acting award for Super City, in which she played multiple characters, from a gym instructor to an Iranian immigrant.
 She co-wrote and created the show with Thomas Sainsbury.
-In 2017 she began production of movie The Breaker Upperers, which she co-wrote, co-directed and co-starred in with Jackie van Beek.
+In 2018 comedy The Breaker Upperers hit cinemas, which she co-wrote, co-directed and co-starred in with Jackie van Beek.

 I had lines like ‘They've got catapults!’ or ‘There's a shark!' or ‘We're all gonna die!'
 I'm barely in it.
 But I don't die.
 I'm one of the only Amazonians that doesn't die.
 Madeleine Sami on acting in Xena: Warrior Princess

 Packed with Kiwi comedy talent, The Breaker Upperers is the tale of two women whose business is ending other people's relationships.
 Leading both the cast and the filmmakers are Madeleine Sami (Super City) and Jackie van Beek (who played a wannabe vampire in What We Do in the Shadows).
 Sami's character finds herself falling for a teen (James Rolleston) who needs to dump his girlfriend.
 The film won its first rave review when it debuted at US festival South by Southwest, in March 2018.
 New Zealand release followed in May.
 The cast includes Rima Te Wiata and Rose Matafeo.